browniebroke/django-remake-migrations/docs/technical-details.md

 This is quite different from how `squashmigrations` works:

 1. AFAIK, `squashmigrations` works on a single app at a time, while `remakemigrations` works on the whole project, thus simplifying the migration graph at the project level.
-2. The number of operations is optimised to the minimum amount (see later).
-3. `remakemigrations` does not try to be correct when calculating replacements.
+2. `remakemigrations` does not try to be correct when calculating replacements.

 ### Migration graph